-Through December 31, 2021, the IPTC Board of Directors awarded a number of contracts related to the Marion County Transit Plan - Purple Line BRT project.
-The total remaining contract activity for the Design, Engineering and Construction Management services was approximately \$14.5 million as of December 31, 2021.
+Through December 31, 2022, the IPTC Board of Directors awarded a number of contracts related to the Marion County Transit Plan - Purple and Blue Line BRT projects.
+The total remaining contract activity for the Design, Engineering and Construction Management services for both projects was approximately \$35.6 million as of December 31, 2022.